Aug. 15, 2025 - Human Events Daily - Jack Posobiec

 Well, Brian, I want to give you a sports analogy because I know you and I have talked sports before.

-Mariana Rivera, the great closer of the New York Yankees, is Trump the Mariana Rivera of this deal?
+Marianne Rivera, the great closer of the New York Yankees, is.

 He is.

-He'll throw a fastball inside, high and inside on any batter.
+He'll throw a fastball inside high and inside on any batter.

 That's what this is.